omicronns/stm32f0-pico-dump/README.md

 You can also use the `dump.py` script to dump to a file.

+# Troubleshooting

+If valid firmware is not being received, check if reset and power signals to target board are reaching correct voltage levels.
+You might need to adjust `POWER_ON_WAIT` and `POWER_OFF_WAIT`, or remove some power decoupling capacitors from target board if that is not the case.

 # Disclaimer

 This work is heavily based on Johanes Obermaier paper [Shedding too much Light on a Microcontroller's Firmware Protection](https://www.aisec.fraunhofer.de/en/FirmwareProtection.html).
 I also used portions of its Proof of Concept to migrate this to a Raspberry Pi Pico and Platform.IO so I released in the same license as  the original PoC: MIT.